There are many ways people around the globe express their

 Another factor in this illness is the sufferers' environment.
 Young people, especially, worry about their friends' opinions, and want to be accepted by them.
 This peer pressure makes young people feel that they have to look a certain way and do certain things.
 They are not mature enough to say, "I am my own person, and I know what is good for me."
 Many famous people, mostly female, suffer from bulimia nervosa because they feel that the media or other people control them, and they have lost control over their own lives.

-The first step in curing bulimia nervosa is to treat the person's physical health.
-Then, patients can be treated by a psychologist who will try to help them feel that they are of value, and that they can indeed control more than just their food.
+patients can be treated by a psychologist who will try to help them feel that they are of value, and that they can indeed control more than just their food.
 Family and friends are important during the time of treatment, and must show that they accept and support the sufferers.

 They should not blame them for their condition.
 Perhaps the most important means of preventing bulimia nervosa is education.
 Young people, especially, should have information about healthy eating and healthy habits.
 Parents, teachers and friends are the most important people in their social environment, and they must be supportive so that young people have confidence in themselves.